timoxley/npm-tutor/messages/en/complete.md

-## All exercises complete, well done!
+## All chapters complete, well done!

 * exit to exit.
 * workshop-restart to restart.